Cleomenes I: Reign

-Encounter at Plataia (519 BC)
+Encounter at Plataea (519 BC)

-The first known deed of Cleomenes as king is his dealing with the city of Plataia, located between Thebes and Athens.
-In 519, Herodotus states that Cleomenes happened to be in the vicinity of Plataia, when the Plataians requested an alliance with Sparta, which he rejected.
+The first known deed of Cleomenes as king is his dealing with the city of Plataea, located between Thebes and Athens.
+In 519, Herodotus states that Cleomenes happened to be in the vicinity of Plataea, when the Plataeans requested an alliance with Sparta, which he rejected.
 Instead he advised them to ally themselves with Athens, because he wanted to stir a border conflict between Thebes and Athens, two of the most powerful poleis of central Greece.
-The Plataians probably wished to avoid their forced incorporation into the Boiotian League, which was being built by Thebes at this time.
+The Plataeans probably wished to avoid their forced incorporation into the Boeotian League, which was being built by Thebes at this time.
 Their Spartan alliance request perhaps indicates that they wanted to become a member of the Peloponnesian League, which was likewise being put in place at this time.
 G. E. M. de Ste.
-Croix and Paul Cartledge call this move "a master-stroke" of diplomacy, but other modern scholars do not believe it was Cleomenes' intention to create a rift between Thebes and Athens.
+Croix and Paul Cartledge call this move "a master-stroke" of diplomacy, but other modern scholars do not believe it was Cleomenes's intention to create a rift between Thebes and Athens.

-Herodotus does not explain why Cleomenes was near Plataia at that time.
+Herodotus does not explain why Cleomenes was near Plataea at that time.
 A number of theories have been advanced to explain it.
 Perhaps he was marching on Thebes to support an invasion of his ally, Lattamyas of Thessaly, but as the Thebans had defeated the Thessalians at the Battle of Ceressus before he arrived, he took the opportunity to try and undermine them without engaging his forces.
 Another possibility is that he was trying to convince either Megara or Thebes to join the Peloponnesian League, or he was arbitrating between Megara and Athens over the island of Salamis.

-The date of this event has been challenged by some modern scholars, who have often suggested 509 rather than 519, as it would better fit with Cleomenes' latter involvement in Athenian politics, but the majority view remains in favour of 519.
+The date of this event has been challenged by some modern scholars, who have often suggested 509 rather than 519, as it would better fit with Cleomenes's latter involvement in Athenian politics, but the majority view remains in favour of 519.